 - James Watt: A Scottish Presbyterian who made critical changes making the Newcomen engine useful for anything other than pumping water out of coal mines; it could now turn any machinery relying on rotary power.
 Since the Dissenter-run industries ran on waterwheels, which were only really useful in fast-running streams far from urban centers, Watt's engine was basically an offer to any industrialist to liberate himself from water power and put his factory in the city, close to the demand for his products and his best supply of labor.

-- John Wilkinson: A Presbyterian from Staffordshire who developed a way to make high-quality steam engine cylinders — and cannons — from a solid piece of Darby's cast iron, making the Watt engine — previously reliant on expensive copper — much cheaper, and a whole lot of other things besides.
+- John Wilkinson: A Presbyterian from Staffordshire who developed a way to make high-quality, precisely-bored steam engine cylinders — and cannons — from a solid piece of Darby's cast iron, making the Watt engine able to work to its full capacity (earlier cylinders fitted too loosely around their pistons, negating the efficiency advantages Watt's design had over Newcomen's), and a whole lot of other things besides.

 - William Murdoch: Another Scottish Presbyterian and assistant to Watt — later a partner in his firm — who capitalised on an observation by a long-forgotten Scottish earl and developed the first practical technique for using coal gas as a light source, allowing factories to be fully lit through the night at low cost, meaning that he's responsible for the 24-hour factory, and thus the night shift, and therefore shift work—in other words, working by the clock, rather than the Sun or your own sleep cycle.
 If you work a job where you come in at a certain time and leave at a certain time, you more or less have Murdoch to thank—or curse.
 In fairness, gas light meant that the streets were soon fully lit and safe to walk by night.